-Nicknamed “The City of Brotherly Love”, Philadelphia may not be considered a traditionally romantic city.
-However there is no shortage of exciting places to pass the time with your significant other.
+Nicknamed “The City of Brotherly Love”, Philadelphia may not be considered a traditionally romantic city, but there is no shortage of exciting places to pass the time with your significant other.
 From a starry night view on One Liberty Observation Deck to a romantic picnic along Boathouse Row, there are plenty of options.
 You can even take your special someone camping in a luxury yurt or just spend time together in one of the best staycation spots.
 If you’re a Philly local, be a tourist in your own city and invite your spouse on a staycation.
-Whether you are in a budding new relationship or celebrating your 30th wedding anniversary, this list provides fun and interesting date night ideas for you and your paramour.
+Whether you are in a new relationship or celebrating your 30th wedding anniversary, this list provides romantic things to do in Philadelphia for you and your paramour.

 1. Enjoy a stunning view of Philadelphia from One Liberty Observation Deck

-Located in the heart of Center City, grab dinner and drinks at one of the many neighborhood restaurants, then stroll down the shopping district of Chestnut Street to One Liberty Place.
-Take an elevator up 57 floors and soak up a spectacular view of the city.
+Here’s a romantic thing to do in Philly: grab dinner and drinks at one of the many neighborhood restaurants, stroll down the shopping district of Chestnut Street to One Liberty Place, and then take an elevator up 57 floors and soak up a spectacular view of the city with your loved one.
 While the daytime view is beautiful, up the romance by going at night, where the glittering lights of the city and stars illuminate the skyline.
-The Liberty Observation Deck is open daily from 10am-9pm.
+The Liberty Observation Deck is open daily from 10 am to 9 pm.
 Tickets start at 14 USD for adults and 9 USD for children age 3 to 11.

 One Liberty Observation Deck